april-tools/sos-npcs/README.md

 To enable this, you can specify
 ```--save-checkpoint``` and ```--checkpoint-path /path/to/checkpoints```
 with a path that will contain the model's weights in the ```.pt``` PyTorch format.

-In the checkpoints path it will be also saved additional information, e.g.,
-the (quantized) probability density/mass functions estimated by the models on the
-artificial continuous/discrete 2D data sets.

 ### Run a Grid of Experiments